-All students enrolled and progressing in the undergraduate nursing program must demonstrate the necessary performance component skills.
-These skills include: assessment of each patient's biopsychosocial systems; data analysis to identify patient problems; planning and implementation of independent, collaborative, and interdisciplinary interventions; and evaluation of the care provided as well as the patient's responses to care.
+All students enrolled and progressing in the undergraduate nursing program must demonstrate the necessary performance component skills: assessment of each patient's biopsychosocial systems; data analysis to identify patient problems; planning and implementation of independent, collaborative, and interdisciplinary interventions; and evaluation of the care provided as well as the patient's responses to care.
 Specific observation, communication, motor, cognitive, psychosocial, and behavioral skills provide candidates with the ability to carry out the responsibilities of a student nurse providing direct or indirect patient care.
 A student must, with or without reasonable accommodation, possess the following performance component skills upon admission to the Division of Nursing, and maintain these essential components throughout the program:

-- · Manual Dexterity
+- · Manual Dexterity - Mobility

-- Mobility

-- · Patient Information Privacy
+- Patient Information Privacy

 - Mathematics Competency

 - · Emotional Stability

-- Cognitive Processing
+- · Cognitive Processing

-- Critical Thinking
+- · Critical Thinking

 - Interpersonal Communication

-- Meet clinical requirements:
+- · Clinical Requirements (see below)